constantAmateur/constantAmateur.github.io/_posts/2020-12-24-linearRegression.md

 \sum_i (y_i - \beta_x x_i - c)^2
 $$

-This is a lot of formulas and ont a lot of intuition.
+This is a lot of formulas and not a lot of intuition.
 So let's consider some made up data,

 ```R
 x = rnorm(1000)